 Creating a Personal Elimination Diet Meal Plan

 Now, use your “yes” list to brainstorm meal ideas.
-I know this can take some creativity.
+I know this can be challenging.

 I find searching for GAPS recipes helpful.
 If you’re interested, leave me a comment below and I’ll put together some of my easy go-to recipes from when I was healing perioral dermatitis.

 It’s important to keep your list simple and limited in the beginning.
 It might seem boring to eat the same 3 meals every day for a week but it’s a lot easier to detect what bothers you when there are fewer foods to choose from.

 Generally, this is how I put together meals:

 |Veggies and/or fruit||Shredded sauteed cabbage, sauteed diced onions, and topped with a diced whole avocado|